petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/designing-claritys-master-pages.md

 1. Drag and drop a *Container* fragment to the top of the template.
 This container is for the page header.

    !!! note
-       When designing a page, it’s recommended to always put elements into their own containers.
+       When designing a page, it's recommended to always put elements into their own containers.
 This can help provide more control over styling.

 1. Go to the *Browser* tab in the side panel (![Browser Tab](../../images/icon-hierarchy.png)), double-click the name of the container and rename it `Page Header`.